Last Updated on: 8th October 2023, 01:41 pm

-The primary use of the large claw is for protection and self-defense.
-Competition for the best shells can become fierce among hermit crabs.
-The large claw is used to block the entrance to a shell while a hermit crab is sleeping, preventing the shell from being stolen.
+Competition for the best shells can be intense.
+The large claw blocks the entrance to a shell while a hermit crab is sleeping, preventing the shell from being stolen.

 Both claws are vital to a hermit crab’s daily life, ensuring it can climb, dig, eat, and protect itself.
-The claws may fall off during a molt but invariably grow back.
-When this happens, the size discrepancy between the left and right claws remains.
+The claws may fall off during a molt but usually grow back.

 What Are Hermit Crabs’ Claws Called?